CoreumFoundation/CoreDEX-API/apps/api-server/README.md

 This means that:

-- Numberic values are published in the internal representation and as human readable values: HumanReadablePrice, SymbolAmount
+- Numeric values are published in the internal representation and as human-readable values: HumanReadablePrice, SymbolAmount
-- Submission of values into the order/create endpoint is in human readable values (e.g. 0.25 for a price instead of 25000 (Depending on precision: The developer does not need to know how to work with precision))
+- Submission of values into the order/create endpoint is in human-readable values (e.g., 0.25 for a price instead of 25000 (Depending on precision: The developer does not need to know how to work with precision))
 - Submission into endpoints like order/create check all the relevant business rules so that the frontend dev can be concerned with UX/UI instead of what order works or not
-- The frontend uses a single javascript package to communicate with the backend thus abstracting the communication between this API and the frontend, making it easier to implement a personalized DEX
+- The frontend uses a single javascript package to communicate with the backend, thus abstracting the communication between this API and the frontend, making it easier to implement a personalized DEX

-The goal is that by using this API any developer can launch a Coreum DEX with a lower investment and commoditize the DEX market.
+The goal is that by using this API, any developer can launch a Coreum DEX with a lower investment and commoditize the DEX market.

 ## Requirement for running the API